JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 For languages that don't have a powerful type checker, these kinds of problems can lead to runtime errors and tracking down the bugs become difficult.

-For Halogen, a `slot` type solves each of the above problems, and the compiler guarantees that no such problem exists or it fails with a compiler error.
+For Halogen, a `slot` type solves each of the above problems, and the compiler guarantees that no such problems exist.
+Otherwise, it fails with a compiler error.

+### What is a `slot`?

 A `slot` consists of four things:
-- the "query" type that that child type uses
+- the "query" type that that child component uses
-- the "message" type that the child type uses
+- the "message" type that the child component uses
-- the "index" type that the parent type uses to distinguish one child from another when all use the same query and message type
+- the "index" type that the parent component uses to distinguish one child component from another when all use the same query and message type
-- the "label" in a record that the parent uses to refer to each combination of the above three things
+- the "label" in a row kind that the parent uses to refer to a specific `query`-`message`-`index` combination

 In short it looks like this:
 ```purescript